Trump reviews ByteDance's plan to keep majority stake in TikTok -sources | Business

 Trump reviews ByteDance's plan to keep majority stake in TikTok -sources

-Under ByteDance's proposal, however, the Beijing-based company would keep a majority stake in TikTok's global business and move its headquarters to the United States, the sources said.
+Under ByteDance's proposal, however, the Beijing-based company would keep a majority stake in TikTok's global business and create headquarters for TikTok in the United States, the sources said.
 Oracle Corp would become ByteDance's technology partner responsible for the management of TikTok's data and take a minority stake in TikTok, the sources added.
 The ByteDance proposal also calls for the Committee on Foreign Investment in the United States, the U.S. government panel that is overseeing the deal talks, to supervise how TikTok will be operated, one of the sources said.

 ALSO READ